nunomeira8/nunomeira8/README.md

 ## Hi there 👋

-I'm a Software Engineer degree from Portugal.
+I'm graduated in Software Engineer in Portugal.

-Currently I'm working as a Junior Developer in Portugal.
+Currently I'm working as a Junior Developer.
 I have 2.5 years of professional experience in:
 - Java Spring
+- Angular
+- SQL Server

+I'm currently developing a personal project while using:
+- Java Quarkus
 - Angular
 - SQL Server